AElfProject/AElf/docs-sphinx/reference/web-api/web-api.rst

 AELF API 1.0
 ============
+// todo : too many levels in table of contents

 Chain API
 ---------

-Get information about a given block by block hash.
+// todo: replace with api name which would be presented in table of contents Get information about a given block by block hash.
 Optionally with the list of its transactions.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~